 A subset of the relevant related work is presented here to provide context and background for our research work.
 Analyzing time-varying data sets usually involves feature extraction and tracking steps.
 For healthcare data, tracking the progression of patient groups, i.e., the features-of-interest, is relevant to clinical researchers.
-Among the many feature definitions and their computation techniques can be found in the literature, techniques that extract feature information for all or a large range of values in a single pass are particularly useful.
+Among the many feature definitions and their computation techniques found in the literature, techniques that extract feature information for all or a large range of values in a single pass are particularly useful.
 These techniques often result in hierarchical representations.
-For instance, hierarchical clustering [34, 15, 39, 3, 6] and various other topological techniques [4, 32, 5] have been used to effectively capture flexible feature hierarchies.
+For instance, hierarchical clustering^{8,9} and various other topological techniques^{10-12} have been used to effectively capture flexible feature hierarchies.

 Hierarchical clustering is considered to be one of the most popular methods for creating a feature hierarchy.
 It partitions data into homogeneous groups based on a measure of similarity through the use of clustering.
 Depending on the similarity measure used, the results can lead to very different hierarchies.
-Moreover, many sequential and parallel algorithms for hierarchical clustering are available in the literature.
-Several important results on sequential algorithms are presented in [21, 10] and details on previous parallel algorithms for hierarchical clustering are summarized in [22].
+Moreover, many sequential and parallel algorithms for hierarchical clustering are available in the literature^{8,9}.
 This type of clustering imposes a hierarchical structure on the underlying data irrespective of whether such a structure is appropriate.
 However, due to its simplicity, many applications have used this method to explore the clustering hierarchy of features.
 In this work, we also make use of hierarchical clustering to group patients within a time step at different similarity thresholds.
 In topological analysis, techniques exist that are able to efficiently extract and encode entire feature families in a single analysis pass.
-Reeb graphs [24], contour trees [7], merge trees [5], and Morse-Smale complexes [4] are several such techniques.
+Reeb graphs13, contour trees10, merge trees12, and Morse-Smale complexes11 are several such techniques.
 Among them, Reeb graph, contour tree, and merge tree are contour-based and the Morse-Smale complex is gradient-based.
 As a result, the Morse-Smale complex captures very different structural information.

 Visualizing the temporal evolution of features has long been a problem of interest within the visualization community.
 Depending on the subject area, many different techniques have been developed to address this problem.
-Traditionally, abstraction, illustration, morphing or animation-based techniques [20, 14, 16] have been used to visualize temporal evolution of features.
-Other techniques such as change detection [31] and high-dimensional projection [17] have also been used in the past.
-Tracking graphs that show the feature evolution as a collection of feature tracks that split or merge over time are considered to be an effective representation for visualizing feature evolution [28, 35].
+Traditionally, abstraction, illustration, morphing or animation-based techniques have been used to visualize temporal evolution of features^{14,15}.
+Tracking graphs that show the feature evolution as a collection of feature tracks that split or merge over time are considered to be an effective representation for visualizing feature evolution4.
 These graphs provide concise global views of feature evolution and are more amenable to filtering and simplifications.
 As clinical researchers are particularly interested in concise representations, we make use of tracking graphs to visualize patient progression over time.